-The workflows module enables you to implement and manage different processes and actions, triggered by certain events in the system and taking account of certain conditions.
 It tracks changes in any system entities and performs certain actions at the same time.
 The main purpose of workflow configuration and programming is to automate processes and create/modify data records, to save time, minimize human error, and improve collaboration.
-Absolutely any workflow can be implemented.
+The module is designed to support a wide range of workflow scenarios, covering most common automation use cases.

 The detection of an action occurs on the server side and not on the user interface side.
 So, the changes are tracked via API.